Enter your keyword

 Ethnicity: White

-Opperman obtained an LLB from the University of Johannesburg and worked as a prosecutor for two years before being admitted to the Johannesburg Bar in 1990.
+Opperman, who hails from Hillbrow, Johannesburg, obtained an LLB from the University of Johannesburg and worked as a prosecutor for two years before being admitted to the Johannesburg Bar in 1990.
 She was involved in “criminal trials of a political nature arising from protest actions against the apartheid state” during that period.
-This changed after 1994 when her commercial practise — like many female practitioners in SA, it would appear — included more matrimonial work.
-Opperman was conferred silk in 2014 and has acted in the high court for various stints since then.
+This changed after 1994 when her commercial practice, like many female practitioners in SA, it would appear, included more matrimonial work.
+Opperman was conferred silk in 2014 and acted in the high court for various stints until her appointment to the Gauteng High Court in 2017.

 Interview synopsis: